 It is always wise to follow a set of rules whilst conducting performance testing for any technology/app.
 These rules ensures that your test run is error free and less time consuming.
 Please find below some of the best practices to be followed:

-• Do Not Place Too Much Stress on the Client
+- Do Not Place Too Much Stress on the Client

 Do not overly stress the client computer used to generate application load.
 The processor and memory usage on your client computers should be well below the threshold limit (CPU: 80 percent).
 Otherwise, the client computer may end up as a bottleneck during your testing.
 To avoid this, consider distributing the load on multiple client computers.
-Also, monitor the network interface bandwidth utilization to ensure that the network is not getting congested.
+Also, monitor the network interface bandwidth utilization to ensure that the network is not getting congested. - Create Baselines for Your Test Setup

 Create baselines for your test setup for all types of tests you need to perform.
 The setup should be representative of the real life environment.
 This has two advantages.
 First, the results from various categories of tests do not reflect the type of hardware you are using.
 This means that your application modifications are the only variable.
-Second, you can depend on the test results because the test setup closely mirrors the real life environment.
+Second, you can depend on the test results because the test setup closely mirrors the real life environment. - Allow for Think Time in Your Test Script

 Think time reflects the amount of time that a typical user is likely to pause for thought while interacting with your application.
 During this time, the user views the information displayed on the page or enters details such as credit card numbers or addresses.
 You should average the think time across various operations.